mariuszmichalowski/practical-kubernetes-problems/vault-agent-sidecar/README.md

 vault-agent-injector-5945fb98b5-tpglz   1/1     Running   0          80s
 ```

+The Helm chart creates a Vault server pod and Vault-Agent injector pod.

+The vault-0 pod starts as a Vault service in development mode.
+The vault-agent-injector pod performs the injection based on the annotations present or patched on a deployment.

+~> **Development mode**: Running a Vault server in development is automatically initialized and unsealed.
+This is ideal in a learning environment but NOT recommended for a production environment.

 ## Set a secret in Vault

+The applications that you deploy in the Inject secrets into the pod section expect Vault to store a username and password stored at the path internal/database/config.
+To create this secret requires that a key-value secret engine is enabled and a username and password is put at the specified path.

 Start an interactive shell session on the `vault-0` pod: